jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

 ```shell
 ./deploy.sh
 ```
-This command runs all steps from authentication to deploying the application and setting up the Orchestrate environment, including importing and deploying the agents.
+This command runs all steps from authentication to deploying the application and setting up the Orchestrate environment.
+It automatically discovers, imports, and deploys agents in the correct dependency order.

 3. For dry-run (simulation only):
 ```shell